📞 0409 661 342 | ✉️ contact@cooeetours.com.au | 🕐 Office hours: 7am–7pm AEST, daily

 Exchange rate reality — AUD vs USD in 2026

-The Australian dollar has been relatively weak against the USD throughout 2025–2026.
-As of April 2026, AUD $1 buys approximately USD $0.70 — meaning every US price tag needs roughly 43% added to convert to AUD.
-This matters most for USA/Canada trips and anywhere that's effectively USD-priced (Caribbean resorts, Galápagos cruises).
+The Australian dollar has been relatively weak against the USD through 2025–2026, trading in the high-60s to low-70s US cents.
+As of June 2026, AUD $1 buys approximately USD $0.71 — meaning every US price tag needs roughly 40% added to convert to AUD.
+This matters most for USA/Canada trips and anywhere that's effectively USD-priced (Caribbean resorts, Galápagos cruises, Ecuador, which uses the US dollar as its currency).
 Latin American currencies (Peruvian sol, Mexican peso, Brazilian real, Colombian peso) are more stable against AUD, making South and Central America better value on current rates.

 🇺🇸 AUD is weak against

 The strong USD hits Australian wallets hard.
-USA-based prices are effectively +43% in AUD.
-The Caribbean is largely USD-denominated, same problem.
+USA-based prices are effectively +40% in AUD.
+The Caribbean is largely USD-denominated, and Ecuador uses the US dollar outright — same problem.
 Canada's CAD is slightly friendlier but still expensive.

-💡 Carry-on a US purchase like an iPhone home for Aussie GST refund at airport — small offset to trip costs.
+💡 Buy a US electronics item (e.g. an iPhone) before flying home and you may be able to claim the Australian GST refund on it at the airport — a small offset to trip costs.

 Latin American currencies

-Peruvian sol, Colombian peso, Mexican peso and others have weakened more than AUD over 2024–2026.
-This is why Peru, Colombia and Mexico are punching above their weight as value destinations for Aussies.
+The Peruvian sol, Colombian peso, Mexican peso and others have weakened roughly in line with — or more than — the AUD, so Peru, Colombia and Mexico keep punching above their weight as value destinations for Aussies.

-💰 Practical tip on cards: Use a no-foreign-transaction-fee card (ING Orange, UBank, HSBC, Wise debit) to avoid 3% markups on every swipe.
+💰 Practical tip on cards: Use a no-foreign-transaction-fee card (ING Orange Everyday, UBank, Macquarie, HSBC Global Everyday, Wise, Revolut) to avoid 3% markups on every swipe.
 ATM withdrawals from these cards also avoid the 2–4% ATM fee most Australian banks charge.
-Check before flying — not all Visa debit cards work at every Latin American ATM.
-Bring at least one backup card.
+Check before flying — not all Visa/Mastercard debit cards work at every Latin American ATM.
+Bring at least one backup card and keep some USD cash for Galápagos fees, Cuba and tips.
+See the full travel money section below.

 Daily cost by country — the master table

 These are per-person, per-day averages in AUD, excluding flights and big-ticket tours.
-All numbers updated April 2026.
+All numbers reviewed June 2026.
 Couples pay roughly 30% less per person (shared accommodation, some shared transport).
 Note: "Budget" assumes hostels and street food; "Luxury" assumes 4–5 star hotels and private guides.

 Country Tier Budget / day Mid-range / day Luxury / day What you get mid-range